Listen to the podcast here

-Karen continues to be an integral part of M&A and integration activities today and leads human resources and business teams through change management, talent management and organizational effective and design initiatives to ensure organizations remain stable, competitive and positioned for strategic and financial growth.
+Karen continues to be an integral part of M&A and integration activities today and leads human resources and business teams through change management, talent management, and organizational effectiveness and design initiatives to ensure organizations remain stable, competitive, and positioned for strategic and financial growth.

-Karen currently lives in the Shenandoah Valley region in Virginia and serves as the Vice President of Global Human Resources Business Partnering, leading teams in the US, EMEA and APAC, at in industry-leading cybersecurity firm.
+Karen currently lives in the Shenandoah Valley region in Virginia and serves as the Vice President of Global Human Resources Business Partnering, leading teams in the US, EMEA, and APAC, at an industry-leading cybersecurity firm.
 She holds an SPHR (Senior Professional in Human Resources) certification through SHRM (Society for Human Resource Management).

 I have the amazing, beautiful, and talented Karen Clark.
 She’s the best HR leader I’ve ever worked with.
 Some people would call her my evil twin or I’m the evil twin for her.
 This was perfect timing to bring her on.
 We wanted to talk about getting back to the workplace vaccinated or not vaccinated, how you do it and how you do it wrong.
 Stay tuned as we answer the question, what in the hell do you do about getting people back into the office?